 - Load-Bearing Capacity: Panels support 0.5–2.5 kN/m², suitable for diverse applications.

-- Wind Resistance: Tested for loads up to 150 km/h, ensuring stability in the UAE’s desert winds.
+- Wind Resistance: Tested for loads up to 150 km/h, ensuring stability in DUBAI’s desert winds.

-- Seismic Stability: Designed to withstand minor tremors, critical for certain UAE regions.
+- Seismic Stability: Designed to withstand minor tremors, critical for certain DUBAI regions.

 Sound Insulation